 The areas designated for General Commercial development are specifically not adapted to permanent residential housing, and such uses shall be located in other areas designated for residential development.
 On the other hand, transient residential facilities including hotels and motels, timesharing or fractional fee residential complexes, or other transient quarters should be located in areas designated for commercial use.
-Areas planned for mixeduse developments as allowed under Goal 4.3 are considered compatible for mixed use.
+Areas planned for mixed-use developments as allowed under Goal 18.3 4.3 are considered compatible for mixed-use.

-The General Commercial site should generally be removed from singlefamily residential development and able to be buffered and screened consistent with the Land Development Regulations requiring appropriate landscaping and screening.
+The General Commercial site should generally be removed from single-family residential development and able to be buffered and screened consistent with the Land Development Regulations requiring appropriate landscaping and screening.
 Screening shall include vegetative berms (where feasible), plant material and/or aesthetic decorative fences or walls to assure compatibility with less intensive uses existing or anticipated on adjacent sites.

-Residential use shall be allowed in the General Commercial future land use designation as part of a mixed-use project as allowed under Goal 4.3 in any of the seven CRAs designated in Policy 4.2B.4.
-Residential densities shall be provided for under Goal 4.3.
+Residential use shall be allowed in the General Commercial future land use designation as part of a mixed-use development project as allowed under Goal 18.3 4.3 in any of the six CRAs identified in Policy 18.1A.4. seven CRAs designated in Policy 4.2B.4.
+Residential densities shall be provided for under Goal 18.3.
+4.3.